 The Department understands that the model is a significant shift from the status quo for many providers.
-In particular, AMH+ practices will be required to expand the degree to which they coordinate with behavioral health, I/DD, and TBI service providers, and CMAs will be required to expand the degree to which they coordinate with physical health providers.
-The purpose of certification will be for providers to demonstrate that they can either perform the necessary functions and activities already or show a credible pathway toward readiness for Tailored Care Management implementation.
+In particular, AMH+ practices are required to expand the degree to which they coordinate with behavioral health, I/DD, and TBI service providers, and CMAs are required to expand the degree to which they coordinate with physical health providers.
+The purpose of certification is for providers to demonstrate that they can either perform the necessary functions and activities already or show a credible pathway toward readiness for Tailored Care Management implementation.

 As noted above, the Department has contracted with NCQA to support the AMH+ and CMA certification process, allowing for a single, statewide certification process.
-NCQA conducts functions required to drive a certification decision, and the Department will maintain oversight of this process.
+NCQA conducts functions required to drive a certification decision, and the Department maintains oversight of this process.
 Under the certification process, the NCQA review team first conducts a desk review of every application.
 The purpose of the desk review is to determine whether the organization has the potential to satisfy the full criteria.

-If the NCQA review team determines that an organization has the potential to meet all certification, the NCQA review team will arrange to conduct one or more site reviews.16 These site reviews will be designed not only to drive a final decision on certification, but also to increase the understanding of each organization's capacity, strengths, and areas for improvement.
+If the NCQA review team determines that an organization has the potential to meet all certification, the NCQA review team arranges to conduct one or more site reviews.
+These site reviews are designed not only to drive a final decision on certification, but also to increase the understanding of each organization's capacity, strengths, and areas for improvement.

-Organizations that pass the site review will be certified.
+Organizations that pass the site review are certified.
 Organizations may be certified to provide Tailored Care Management in some regions but not others, or for some populations but not others, based on the organization's capacity to serve each region and population.